The 6 Steps for Smoothly Beaching a Pontoon Boat

 A Few Extra Beaching Tips for Tooners

 You never know where you're pulling up.
-Below the water could be sharp sticks, rocks and even broken beer bottles.
-I can't stress it enough, but wear water shoes, especially when you're somewhere unfamiliar.
+Below the water, sharp sticks, rocks and even broken beer bottles could be present.
+I can't stress this enough: Wear water shoes, especially when you're somewhere unfamiliar.
 You don't want to have to go to the hospital with a cut foot.

 Water shoes are a particularly handy item to have while boating anyway, since the right pair offers great traction, can function in a wider variety of terrains and dries quickly.